-When we are asked to do something or to believe something in regards to Scripture, we should always be like the Bereans and test everything against Scripture itself (Acts 17:11)... the whole of Scripture (2 Tim 3:16-17).
-If a person feels "led by the spirit" to speak, behave, or believe a certain way, they should test that spirit (1 John 4:1) and see whether or not that spirit is in agreement or disagreement with Scripture.
+When we are asked to do something or to believe something regarding Scripture, we should always be like the Bereans and test everything against Scripture itself (Acts 17:11), the whole of Scripture (2 Tim 3:16-17).
+If a person feels "led by the spirit" to speak, behave, or believe a certain way, they should test that spirit (1 John 4:1) and examine whether or not it is in agreement with Scripture.

 Let's journey together through Scripture and see what it says about G-d's appointed times.
 Along the way, may we say, believe, and do what is right, be merciful in our speech and actions, and walk humbly with the Lord (Micah 6:8).

 Included as an appendix to this article are references to most (if not all) verses in Scripture directly related to G-d's appointed times.
-If you find a verse that is not referenced and think it should be, please contact the author.
+If you find a verse that is not referenced and think it should be, please contact us and let us know.